RickyBarry/DevelopingDataProducts/README.md

 # DevelopingDataProducts
-##Code pages for Developing Data Products assignments
+##Code pages for developing data products assignments

 ### Week 2 Assignment
 A map of Irish Cities using the leaflet library in R.